Oracle Active Data Guard is licensed as follows:

 How is Active Data Guard licensed in a cloud environment?
 It is licensed through the Bring Your Own License (BYOL) model or Oracle Cloud subscription-based pricing for cloud environments.
 The licensing metrics must match the database licenses.

 What is the difference between Oracle Data Guard and Oracle Active Data Guard?
-Oracle Data Guard is included with Enterprise Edition and provides basic disaster recovery.
+Oracle Data Guard is included with the Enterprise Edition and provides basic disaster recovery capabilities.
 Active Data Guard extends these capabilities by allowing real-time query, reporting, and backups on standby databases.

 How do I license Active Data Guard if I have a standby database with fewer processors than the primary?
 Each processor in the primary and standby environments must be licensed, regardless of their differences in processor count.